Public Response to the 1929 Tsunami

 While the Meigle was delivering aid to the Burin Peninsula, government officials and prominent citizens at St. John’s established the South Coast Disaster Committee to coordinate fundraising and other relief efforts.
 Within weeks of its formation, the committee had collected $100,000 from St. John’s and $90,000 from Corner Brook, Grand Falls, and smaller settlements across the country.
 Many people who could not afford to donate money gave food, clothes, and other items.
 As news of the disaster spread, $50,000 also arrived from Canada, the United States and Britain.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 02.01.044), Queen Elizabeth II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 02.01.044), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 Alongside collecting funds, the South Coast Disaster Committee also provided tsunami victims with food, clothing, fishing gear, and construction materials to rebuild damaged houses and replace boats, flakes, and other structures.
 It also paid out compensation for tsunami-related deaths or injuries, but did not reimburse communities for any winter food stores they lost in the disaster; this included the 127,000 kilograms of salt cod that were destroyed by the tsunami and worth approximately $30,000.

 Despite relief efforts, the following decade was a time of tremendous economic hardship for many communities along the Burin Peninsula.
 Compounding the effects of the tsunami were the beginning of a worldwide depression in 1929 and the collapse of the cod fishery in the early 1930s.
 Although many settlements were able to rebound during the 1940s, when the Second World War brought much economic prosperity to Newfoundland and Labrador, others, such as Taylor’s Bay, continued to decline.